splendidist/week04-project/README.md

 🌱 What went really well and what could have gone better?

 - Making the client and server folders, making a database and form, and getting the form submission to put into the database went really well.
 Deploying the site to Render also went really well.
+I also used lighthouse to check the accessibilty of the website and used the results to make the app more accessibled.
 I think the overall website design could have gone better, and reaching some of the stretch goals.

 🌱 Detailing useful external sources that helped you complete the assignment (e.g Youtube tutorials).